michal-jankowski/css3-effects/README.md

 # css3-effects
-responsive simple page and css3 effects
+Responsive simple page with css effects using new css3 features.